-Hedge effectiveness is determined at the inception of the hedging relationship, and through periodic prospective effective assessments to ensure that an economic relationship exists between the hedged item and hedging instrument.
+Hedge effectiveness is determined at the inception of the hedging relationship, and through periodic prospective effectiveness assessments to ensure that an economic relationship exists between the hedged item and the hedging instrument.

-Potential hedge ineffectiveness may occur due to changes in the credit risk of derivative counter party or the Group.
+Potential hedge ineffectiveness may occur due to changes in credit risk of the derivative counterparty or the Group.

-The Group enters into hedge relationships where the critical terms of the hedging instrument match exactly with the terms of the hedged item, and so a qualitative assessment of effectiveness is performed.
+The Group enters into hedging relationships where the critical terms of the hedging instrument match exactly with the terms of the hedged item, and so a qualitative assessment of effectiveness is performed.
 If changes in circumstances affect the terms of the hedged item such that the critical terms no longer match exactly with the critical terms of the hedging instrument, the Group uses the hypothetical derivative method to assess effectiveness.

 Hedging relationships that are impacted by IBOR reform may experience ineffectiveness because of a timing mismatch between the hedged item and the hedging instrument regarding IBOR reform transition.
-However, there is uncertainty about when and how replacement may occur with respect to the relevant hedge items and hedging instruments.
+However, there is uncertainty about when and how replacement may occur with respect to the relevant hedged items and hedging instruments.
 Such uncertainty may impact the hedging relationship.
-The contractual notional amount of cross currency swap and interest rate swap held for hedging which is based on SOR and HIBOR is \$83.0 million and \$77.9 million (2020: \$86.1 million and \$80.8 million) respectively.
+The notional amount of cross currency swap (2021: cross currency and interest rate swaps) held for hedging which is based on SOR (2021: SOR and HIBOR, respectively) is \$84.7 million (2021: \$83.0 million and \$77.9 million, respectively).
 The Group has assessed that no changes were required to any of the amounts recognised in the current or prior period as a result of these amendments.

-There was no material ineffectiveness in relation to the cash flow hedge.
+There was no ineffectiveness in relation to the hedges.